saucelabs/sauce-school/codelabs/Module2_Quickstart.md

 ## 2.01 What You’ll Learn
 Duration: 0:01:00

+### Appium Tutorial
+In this module, you will be walked through an example of setting up and running an Appium Java test with Android, covering two specific cases:
-There are many possibilities for testing in[ Sauce Labs](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link), and in this module we will cover two specific cases: Testing an Android mobile application, and testing an Android mobile  web application on the Sauce Labs Emulators.
-Both of these tests will be created using the Appium driver, Java, and the TestNG testing library, and will be run against virtual devices and browsers on Sauce Labs.
-IOS is not covered in this module, nor are tests written in Espresso, as you need a different environment to test locally, and would need to upload your project file Sauce Labs in a different way.
+* Testing an Android mobile application on Sauce Labs Emulators
+* Testing an Android mobile  web application on the Sauce Labs Emulators

+Both of these tests will be created using the **Appium driver, Java, and the TestNG test runner**, and will be run locally and using the virtual devices on the Sauce Labs Cloud.

 ### Skills & Knowledge

-* Learn about how to set up your environment to set up an Appium Mobile App test on your machine using Appium and Android Studio, among other tools
+* Learn about how to set up your environment to run an Appium mobile app or mobile browser test

-* Understand the elements of an Appium Android mobile app test suite and run it locally, understanding how all the elements of code in a simple test suite interact
+* Understand the elements of an Appium Android mobile app test suite and run it locally

-* Learn about how an Appium test suite is written with the TestNG testing framework and run tests using Maven and TestNG `xml` files
+* Run tests using Maven and TestNG

-* Update the configuration to run an Appium Android Mobile app test suite on Sauce Labs by uploading your app, and adding the information to run your test including app name or URL, `SAUCE_USERNAME`, and `SAUCE_ACCESS_KEY`
+* Update the configuration to run an Appium Android Mobile app test suite on Sauce Labs

 * Update capabilities and test code to run both an Appium Android mobile app test and an Appium Android mobile browser test on Sauce Labs

 * Add features to your test suite using the Sauce Options (capabilities) that allow you to add names, session IDs, and pass fail conditions

-* Add in the capabilities `extendedDebugging` and `capturePerformance == "true"`, then use Sauce Performance to view resources that are loaded with the network tab in automated test results
+* Add in the capabilities `extendedDebugging` and `capturePerformance == "true"`, to use Sauce Performance

-* Add in features to the test code and TestNG `xml` file, and set your test to run tests in parallel for Android Appium app test
+* Set your test to run tests in parallel using the TestNG `xml` file

 <!-- ------------------------ -->
 ## 2.02 Set Up a Local Android Test Environment
 Duration: 0:07:00

+This module is created to walk you through the steps you need to take to get a test running on [Sauce Labs.](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link) In this lesson you will:

+* Install dependencies to run local Appium tests
-This module is created to walk you through the steps you need to take to get a test running on [Sauce Labs.](http://app.saucelabs.com/?utm_source=referral&utm_medium=LMS&utm_campaign=link) You will start with a local test running on the Appium Server, using the Android Studio device emulator.
-If you would like to follow along, you can start here with the example application and Appium Test code to run on your local machine, or skip ahead to the next module to start running tests on Sauce Labs.
+* Start with a local test running on the Appium Server, using the Android Studio device emulator.

+If you would like to follow along, you can start here with the example application and Appium Test code to run on your local machine, or **skip ahead to the next module to start running tests on Sauce Labs**.
 #### Video
 **[Android Appium Project Setup](https://www.youtube.com/watch?v=aRC6WkmFfzc)**